Brain injuries are complex. Ranging from mild to traumatic, they come with challenges unique to each person.

 Whether you’re in the recovery phase of a concussion or seeking ongoing care after a traumatic brain injury, Mary Free Bed provides a full spectrum of care, including specialized therapy, home and community services and life-long follow-up care.

 We offer multiple therapy gyms and individual treatment spaces, as well as a heated therapy pool.
-We also have a simulated apartment and streetscape where you can practice daily living skills, like grocery shopping and cooking.
+We also have a simulated apartment where you can practice daily living skills, like grocery shopping and cooking.

 Services we offer to complement your care may include: